Andres Metsoja

 Andres Metsoja (born 25 November 1978 in Vändra, Pärnu County) is an Estonian politician.
 He has been a member of the XIII and XIV Riigikogu.

 Biography

-He is graduated from International University Audentes in business management.
-He has also studied in strategic management at University of Tartu.
+He graduated from International University Audentes with a degree in business management.
+He also studied strategic management at the University of Tartu.

 From 2010 to 2015 he was Pärnu County Governor.

-Since 2004 he is a member of Res Publica/Pro Patria and Res Publica Union/Isamaa Party.
+Since 2004 he has been a member of Res Publica/Pro Patria and Res Publica Union/Isamaa Party.

-Since 2017 he is the chairman of Pärnu City Council.
+Since 2017 he has served as the chairman of Pärnu City Council.